 Activity plans: Posted on the family bulletin board each week, so that you can see what we are doing at school.
-You may want to coordinate your child's Show and Tell with our theme.

 Parent information area: Located near the parent bulletin board.
 Contains helpful resources about family concerns, play dough recipes, etc. You may take publications home for your own use.
 Information regarding community events can be found in this area as well.